Correctional Reception Center

 The Correctional Reception Center is a state prison for men located in Orient, Pickaway County, Ohio, opened in 1987, owned and operated by the Ohio Department of Rehabilitation and Correction.

-The facility holds a maximum of 1500 inmates at various security levels.
+The facility holds a maximum of 1,562 inmates at various security levels with a population of 1,557 as of February 4, 2024.
 The prison is immediately adjacent to the state's Pickaway Correctional Institution.

-Ariel Castro committed suicide while incarcerated at the facility in September 2013.
+It is also the reception center for most male inmates in Ohio except those from Stark, Summit, and Cuyahoga counties.